Subqueries

 How Subqueries Work

-Stoolap uses a two-phase approach to process subqueries:
+For non-correlated subqueries, Stoolap uses a two-phase approach:

 1. Evaluation Phase: The subquery is executed first and its results are collected